 Mechanical Patient Controlled Analgesia Device

-Our group has designed and holds two patents for an inexpensive patient-controlled analgesia device (PCA) which allows emergency patients to titrate their own pain medications safely and with minimal supervision.
+Our group has designed and holds licenses for patents for an inexpensive patient-controlled analgesia device (PCA) which allows emergency patients to titrate their own pain medications safely and with minimal supervision.
 Unlike standard electronic PCAs it is easy to set up, purely mechanical and designed to be disposable.
 The device consists of a syringe, spring, flow restriction, plunger, medication reservoir, and two one-way valves in a sealable box.
 The nurse or pharmacist fills the reservoir with medication and seals the box.
 The device is connected to the patient’s intravenous line.
 The patient pushes the plunger and injects a small dose of medication when they need pain relief.
 Then the spring and restriction slowly refill the syringe.
 The design ensures that the patient cannot give more medication than is prescribed or give it too fast.

 Patients in emergency rooms and ambulances are often in severe pain from injuries or acute medical problems.
 They need pain medications given quickly and safely.
 But this is surprisingly difficult to do in moving ambulances or chaotic emergency departments.
 The problem is that all pain medications have serious side effects.
 Give too much or give them too fast and they can cause vomiting, over sedation or even death.
 The solution is to give small doses frequently until the pain is controlled and side effects are minimized.
 Unfortunately, this requires a lot of provider time.
 For example, a reasonable amount of morphine for a patient with severe pain might be 20 mg given in 2 mg doses with 3 minutes between injections.
 This would require a half hour of nursing time!
 It is not surprising then that most patients with broken bones or heart attacks do not get optimal relief.
 Doubling the dose would halve the nursing time but would increase the risk – some patients would get side effects or stop breathing.